cupnoodle/fluffyes/36-twitter-slidemenu-1.md

-Add a label to this container view, we will label it as **SideMenuView**
+Add a label to this container view, we will label it as **SideMenuView**.

 ![side menu label](https://iosimage.s3.amazonaws.com/2018/36-twitter-slidemenu-1/section2/sidemenulabel.png)